 Homeschooling through school board approval.

-If you choose to seek approval from your local school board, you will be required to teach the subjects approved by the school board for 180 days per year.
+If you choose to seek approval from your local school board, you will be required to teach the subjects approved by the school board for 180 days per year to meet West Virginia homeschool curriculum requirements.
 Instruction must be in a place approved by the board and for a time equal to the school term of the county.
 If requested, you must provide attendance, instruction, and progress information, and the school board may deny approval in writing for “good and reasonable justification.”
 The board also determines the method of assessment you must use in your homeschool.
 This method may not be for everyone.

 Homeschooling by submitting a notice of intent.
 You can also homeschool by submitting a notice that means certain requirements to the school board or superintendent.
 To do so, you must follow these requirements: